raganwald/raganwald.github.com/_posts/2016-05-07-javascript-generators-for-people-who-dont-give-a-shit-about-getting-stuff-done.md

        ...
 ```

-We can use `filterWith` and a self-referential generator to make an [Unfaithful Sieve of Eratosthenes][1]:
+We can use `filterWith` and a self-referential generator function to make an [Unfaithful Sieve of Eratosthenes][1]:

 [1]: http://raganwald.com/2016/04/25/hubris-impatient-sieves-of-eratosthenes.html "The Hubris of Impatient Sieves of Eratosthenes"